thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {{PSA-Endorsements}} defines a protocol based on the {{RATS-CoRIM}} data model that can be used to convey PSA Endorsements, Reference Values and verification key material to the Verifier.

+# Implementation Status

+[^rfc-ed-note] please remove this section before pubblication.

+Implementations of this specification are provided by the Trusted Firmware-M project {{TF-M}}, {{IAT-VERIFIER}}, the Veraison project {{Veraison}}, and the Xclaim
+{{Xclaim}} library.
+All four implementations are released as open-source software.

+# Security and Privacy Considerations

+This specification re-uses the EAT specification and therefore the CWT specification.
+Hence, the security and privacy considerations of those specifications apply here as well.

+Since CWTs offer different ways to protect the token, this specification profiles those options and allows signatures using public key cryptography as well as message authentication codes (MACs).
+COSE_Sign1 is used for digital signatures and COSE_Mac0 for MACs, as defined in the COSE specification {{STD96}}.
+Note, however, that the use of MAC authentication is NOT RECOMMENDED due to the associated infrastructure costs for key management and protocol complexities.

+A PSA attester MUST NOT provide attestation evidence to an untrusted challenger, as it may allow attackers to interpose and trick the verifier into believing the attacker is a legitimate attester.
+This is especially relevant to protocols that use PSA attestation tokens to authenticate the attester to a relying party.

+Attestation tokens contain information that may be unique to a device and therefore they may allow to single out an individual device for tracking purposes.
+Deployments that have privacy requirements must take appropriate measures to ensure that the token is only used to provision anonymous/pseudonym keys.

 # IANA Considerations